acirtep/morethanamsterdam-web/.junie/guidelines.md

 - Interface Segregation;
 - Dependency Inversion.

-Always ask for approval to commit and make sure to include all the files you have changed.
+When done, ask for approval to commit and make sure to include all the files you have changed.
 If approved, commit the changes by following conventional commits.